 What makes a logo stand out in the present or stand the test of time?
 Think of iconic logotypes that have made their way into popular culture.
-I want to share my favoritest (yes that’s a word) 😉 logos that have caught my eyes and proved to be the most memorable.
+What is it about those logos that made them them memorable?
+Apart from all those major corporate logotypes that most of us are familiar with, I want to share my favoritest (yes that’s a word) 😉 logos that have caught my eyes and proved to be the most memorable.
 Here are five (personally) unforgettable logotypes ever.

 1. HECHO EN MEXICO